StandingPadAnimations/StandingPadAnimations.github.io/content/lighting-guide/practical-example/index.md

 date: 2022-06-04
 series: ["Lighting Guide"]
 series_order: 2
+summary: "Let's go over how we can light a scene starting from scratch"
+showTableOfContents: true
 ---

 I think the best way to explain my point is to show a practical example, so I've set up a scene that we're going to build together.
 The goal is to end up with something like this: